gkhnncl/wordle-score-bot/README.md

 ## Features and commands

 - `/recap` - Get the leaderboards of the last two Wordle editions.
-- `/weekly` - Get the leaderboard of the past week (starting from yesterday).
+- `/weekly` - Get the leaderboard of the past week.
 - Google Sheets integration (optional)
 - TODO: Monthly leaderboards